Annette T. Pacheco – VP

 Post retirement, I became involved in salmon fishing, continued motorcycling when able, and traveled with friends and family.
 In 2011 we lost our beloved pet yellow Labrador to a post- surgical blood infection.
 It broke my heart.
 That unexpected tragedy opened my door to the sporting dog hobby of hunt-tests and dog trials in 2012 with my ‘new’ yellow Labrador Maverick.
 With the encouragement of a fellow dog lover and Maverick’s gundog trainer, I watched my first AKC Hunt Test Event in Glide, Oregon.
 The aha moment of ‘hunt-test dog Jake’ now had significance.

 I took up pheasant hunting and quickly learned how shooting a moving bird was much more difficult than a silhouette target.
 (Gunners, you have my utmost respect)!
 It was obvious Maverick knew more about his responsibilities than did I. I had a lot to learn.
 In the Spring of 2013, to better my shooting skills, I joined the local gun club.
 To better my dog hunting/training/handling skills, I became a member of the Umpqua Valley Retriever Club (UVRC) that same year.
 A few years later I also became a member of the Rogue Valley Retriever Club.
+And I also serve as the Delegate to the MNRC for the Lassen Retriever Club.

 The experience of and observations made while serving as Chairperson really exemplified the axiom, “it takes a village…” because it does and it did!
 It truly is “All about the dogs.”
 I am fortunate to have qualified our dogs at both Master Amateur and Master National events.
 I could not have accomplished any of these tasks without the guidance, support, and assistance of so many who love this sport and continue to volunteer their time towards its future.